 Compared to MBB, Strategy& interviews are most similar to BCG – generally interviewee-led, quite creative, not able to be solved with basic frameworks, sometimes situations, and often less quantitative than interviewer-led cases.
 While structured well, they focus on creativity and innovative approaches to problem solving.

 In addition, Strategy& more heavily weights the fit interview, so be extra prepared with some awesome hero stories.
 Due to the fact that Strategy& ranks behind some top dogs, they have “underdog syndrome.”
 In particular, you will want to have a solid answer prepared for the question of why you are choosing to work there above any other firm.
 They are looking to recruit people who will be real advocates of the firm, not ones who are seeking an offer as a back-up plan to MBB.

-Granted, if you had a choice between MBB and Strategy&, we’ve never heard of someone selecting the 4th ranked over the top 3 (but don’t tell them that).
+Granted, if you had a choice between MBB and Strategy&, we’ve only rarely heard of someone selecting the firm over the top 3 (but don’t tell them that).